pyscripter/pyscripter/Help/source/llmprerequisites.md

 commercial service, but the [pricing](https://api-docs.deepseek.com/quick_start/pricing) is very competitive.

+## Grok

+You need to [create an account](https://accounts.x.ai/sign-up)  and get an API key.
+This is a commercial service.
+See [pricing](https://docs.x.ai/docs/models#models-and-pricing) for details.

 ## Local Models using Ollama

 Why you may want to run LLMs locally?
 Here are a few reasons: